invinciblejha/kaggle/heritage/README.md

 TODO
 ====
 * Compare regressing Y1=>Y2 and Y2=>Y3 to (Y1,Y2)=>Y3 to estimate importance of effects from 2 years ago
-* Esitmate random noise to see how import effects are
+* Estimate random noise to see how import effects are
 * Measure pcg diversity within years
 * Repeat PrimaryConditionGroup analysis for ProcedureGroup
 * Find correlation between PrimaryConditionGroup and ProcedureGroup